| |

 Sen. Henry

-Massachusetts state constitutional convention, 1917; delegate to
+to Massachusetts state constitutional convention, 1917; delegate

-Republican National Convention from Massachusetts, 1920.
+to Republican National Convention from Massachusetts, 1920

 |